How Much For a Concrete Base?

 What are the Supply Costs for Building a Concrete Shed Base?

-Most people purchase edging boards from Wickes because they appear to be the best deal, costing between £25 and £30 for a pack of 5'8 foot cutting boards.
+Edging boards can be bought from DIY shops such as Wickes from as little as £25 and £30 for a pack of 5'8 foot cutting boards.
 When you add all the sides of a 6 x 8 foot shed together, you get a total of 28 feet, which means we should have at least 10 feet left over.

-However, don't forget to use pegs to hold the edging boards in place.
-We frequently find small strips of the baton, such as 2 x 1.
-Wickes sells packs of these for as little as £8 - £15.
-When constructing the wooden frame for your concrete shed base, you should spend no more than £45 on timber.
+You will also need pegs to hold the edging boards in place.
+If you use small strips of the baton, such as 2 x 1, these can be bought for as little as £8 - £15.
+Constructing the wooden frame for your concrete shed base, should cost you no more than £45 on timber.

-It is strongly advised to use type 1 MOT because it compacts the ground once tampered with, reducing the chances of the ground shifting and breaking your concrete slab in the future.
-So, depending on your finances, it is recommended to use it, but it is entirely up to you.
+It is strongly advised to use a type 1 MOT sub-base as it compacts the ground once tampered with, reducing the chances of the ground shifting and breaking your concrete slab in the future.

 You should use 2 inches of type 1, which is equal to 50mm.
-One bulk bag of type 1 MOT should cover 8 square metres at a depth of 50mm, implying that one bulk bag would be more than enough and that smaller bags may be worth considering.
+One bulk bag of type 1 MOT should cover 8 square metres at a depth of 50mm, so one bulk bag would be more than enough for your project.
+A bulk bag will cost around £50.

-You can pay £50 for each bulk bag.
-Remember not to have type 1 MOT at the border edges because once the concrete has been set and the boards have been removed, you will want to see a solid concrete foundation, not type 1 MOT coming out the sides!
+Remember not to have type 1 MOT at the border edges because once the concrete has been set and the boards have been removed, you will want to see a solid concrete foundation, not type 1 MOT coming out of the sides!

 It is recommended that for each bulk bag purchased, 4 - 5 bags of cement be purchased.
 A bag of ballast should not cost more than £50, and a bag of cement should not cost more than £5.00 (£25 for five bags of cement).